 The Empress of China launched the China trade on Feb.
 22, 1784, when she sailed out of New York Harbor loaded with ginseng, lead, Spanish silver coins and woolen cloth.
 The Treaty of Paris had been signed, America and Britain were at peace and America was free for the first time to trade with China.

-American merchants had been eyeing China as a tantalizing opportunity ever since peace broke out.
+American merchants had long eyed China as a tantalizing opportunity ever since peace broke out.
 Not only were Americans enamored of Chinese tea, silks and home goods, but traders didn't have too many other options.
 The British had cut off American trade with the West Indies, and European nations had set up daunting trade barriers.

 The Empress of China, built as a privateer during the American Revolution, got a quick retrofit after the peace treaty was signed on Sept.
 3, 1783.